aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-footnote-and-endnote/_index.md

-﻿---
+---
-title: Working with Footnote and Endnote in Python
+title: Working with Footnote and Endnote
 second_title: Aspose.Words for Python via .NET
 articleTitle: Working with Footnote and Endnote
 linktitle: Working with Footnote and Endnote